manishjoy/sales-email-product-image/README.md

 # ManishJoy_ProductImageSalesEmail v1.0.0
 ## Magento 2 Extension

+### Free magento 2 extension to show product image in sales email (Order Confirmation, Shipment, Credit Memo etc.)

+### Magento doesn't show product image out of the box, this extension enables this feature

 ## Features:
 1. Easy to use
 2. Looks like core functionality of Magento (at backend as well as frontend)